ajinsunny/planetary-api/README.md

 # planetary-api
- A Restful API built using Flask and with learning knowledge from a Linkedin in course.
+ A Restful API built using Flask.